16 Upgrade REDCap Version

 The second component to upgrade is the database, which involves executing SQL code that REDCap’s installation process provides you.

-Save the code as a sql file, then transfer the file from your desktop to the database server, specifically usr/eaglesmith/redcap-upgrades.
-For the sake of consistency, use the same approach as you transferred the PHP code to the web server in the previous step.
+Transfer the file from your desktop to the database server, specifically home/eaglesmith/redcap-upgrades.
+For the sake of consistency, use the same approach as you transferred the PHP code to the web server in the previous step.2

 Log into the database server and open a database IDE.
-Open the new upgrade sql file.
-Execute the entire file.
+Open the new upgrade sql file.3 Execute the entire file.

 Although the entire file should be executed eventually, but you can chose either line-by-line or all-at-once.
 If it’s a small hop between versions and the upgrade went smoothly on the non-production instance, consider making your life easier and hitting the Run button just once.